 For policyholders whose intentions are to use their cash value life insurance as a LIRP in order to avoid paying taxes on withdrawals, the MEC should be avoided at all costs.
 This is when having an experienced and reputable insurance professional to set up your insurance policy is critical.

 What is a MEC?
 Is it Good Thing or a Bad Thing?

 For most owners of cash-value life insurance, they know in advance whether a MEC insurance is a good thing.
-There are certain circumstances when a MEC provides an excellent solution for the defined needs of the policyholder.
+There are certain circumstances when a MEC life insurance policy provides an excellent solution for the defined needs of the policyholder.
 Here are four circumstances in no intentional order where a MEC would be a good solution.